Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 - If a member must be called from the UI thread, state it explicitly and explain why; specify whether it uses Dispatcher.
 - For async methods, state whether they capture context (ConfigureAwait), how CancellationToken is honored, and what happens on cancellation (e.g., OperationCanceledException vs. partial work).

+Authoring checklist

+- Did you document all parameters with nullability and ranges?
+- Did you clearly state return value nullability and ownership?
+- Did you list every exception and its trigger condition?
+- Did you explain relationships and expected usage with other components?
+- Is terminology consistent with Domain/Application/Infrastructure layers?
+- For async methods, did you document cancellation and context-capture behavior?
+- For WPF-facing APIs, did you specify Dispatcher/UI-thread requirements?
+- Is the documentation self-contained so readers do not need to open implementations?
+- For all DTOs, entities, and aggregates, did you add a System.Diagnostics.DebuggerDisplay attribute that concisely shows key identity/state for easier debugging?
+Example:

 ## Logging and DI conventions

 - When logging exceptions, do not write a custom message; log the exception object directly.